cran/mstrio/README.md

 <!--te-->

 ## Installation
-Installation is easy when using [CRAN][cran]:
+Installation is easy when using [CRAN][cran].
+Read more about installation on MicroStrategy's [product documentation][mstr_help_docs].

+#### Install the `mstrio` package
 ```R
 install.packages("mstrio")
 ```

 ## Versioning
-Functionality may be added to **mstrio** in conjunction with annual MicroStrategy platform releases or through updates to platform releases.
+Functionalities may be added to **mstrio** either in combination with annual MicroStrategy platform releases or through updates to platform releases.
 To ensure compatibility with APIs supported by your MicroStrategy environment, it is recommended to install a version of **mstrio** that corresponds to the version number of your MicroStrategy environment.

-The current version of mstrio is 11.1.4 and is supported on MicroStrategy 2019 Update 4 (11.1.4) and later.
-To leverage the MicroStrategy for RStudio application, mstrio 11.1.4 and MicroStrategy 2019 Update 4 (11.1.4) are required.
+The current version of mstrio is 11.2.0 and is supported on MicroStrategy 2019 Update 4 (11.1.4) and later.
+To leverage the MicroStrategy for RStudio application, mstrio 11.2.0 and MicroStrategy 2019 Update 4 (11.1.4) are required.

-The preceding version was 10.11.
-It is supported on MicroStrategy 2019 (11.1), MicroStrategy 2019 Update 1 (11.1.1), MicroStrategy 2019 Update 2 (11.1.2), and MicroStrategy 2019 Update 3 (11.1.3).
-Refer to the [CRAN package archive][cran_archive] for a list of available versions.
+If you intend to use mstrio with MicroStrategy version older than 11.1.4, refer to the [CRAN package archive][cran_archive] to download mstrio 10.11.1, which is supported on:
+* MicroStrategy 2019 (11.1)
+* MicroStrategy 2019 Update 1 (11.1.1)
+* MicroStrategy 2019 Update 2 (11.1.2)
+* MicroStrategy 2019 Update 3 (11.1.3)

 To install a specific, archived version of mstrio, first obtain the URL for the version you need from the [package archive on CRAN][cran_archive], and install as follows:
 ```R